Cadillac Eldorado: 1957–1958 Eldorado Brougham

-The car featured a roof trimmed in brushed stainless and self leveling air suspension.
+The car featured a roof trimmed in brushed stainless and self-levelling air suspension.
 The exterior ornamentation included wide, polished lower rear quarter beauty panels extending along the rocker sills and rectangularly sculptured side body "cove" highlighted with five horizontal windsplits on the rear doors.
 Tail styling treatments followed the Eldorado pattern.
 It also had the first automatic two-position "memory" power seats, a dual four-barrel V-8, low-profile tires with thin white-walls, automatic trunk opener and closer, high-pressure cooling system, polarized sun visors, electric antenna, electric door locks and a dual heating system.
-Other unique features included an automatic starter with restart function, Autronic Eye, drum-type electric clock, power windows, forged aluminum wheels and air conditioning, six silver magnetic glovebox drink tumblers and finally, an Evans leather trimmed cigarette case and vanity kit containing a lipstick holder, ladies' powder puff with powder, comb, beveled mirror, coin holder, matching leather notebook, gold mechanical pencil, and an atomizer filled with Arpège Extrait De Lanvin perfume.
+Other unique features included an automatic starter with restart function, Autronic Eye, drum-type electric clock, power windows, forged aluminum wheels and air conditioning, six silver magnetic glovebox drink tumblers and an Evans leather-trimmed cigarette case and vanity kit containing a lipstick holder, ladies' powder puff with powder, comb, beveled mirror, coin holder, matching leather notebook, gold mechanical pencil, and an atomizer filled with Arpège Extrait De Lanvin perfume.
 Buyers of Broughams had a choice of 44 full-leather interior and trim combinations and could select such items as Mouton, Karakul, or lambskin carpeting.

 There were serious difficulties with the air suspension, which proved troublesome in practice.
 Some owners found it cheaper to have it replaced with conventional coil springs than to keep repairing the air system.

-The 1957 Eldorado Brougham joined the Sixty Special and the Series 75 as the only Cadillac models with Fleetwood bodies although Fleetwood script or crests did not appear anywhere on the exterior of the car, and so this would also mark the first time in 20 years that a Fleetwood-bodied car was paired with the Brougham name.
+The 1957 Eldorado Brougham joined the Sixty Special and the Series 75 as the only Cadillac models with Fleetwood bodies, although Fleetwood script or crests did not appear anywhere on the exterior of the car.
+This would also mark the first time in 20 years that a Fleetwood-bodied car was paired with the Brougham name.

-The 1957-58 Eldorado Brougham also marked the return of the Cadillac Series 70, if only briefly.
-An all-transistor signal-seeking car radio was produced by GM's Delco radio and was first available for the 1957 Eldorado Brougham models, which was standard equipment and used 13 transistors in its circuitry.
+The 1957-58 Eldorado Brougham also marked the return of the Cadillac Series 70, albeit only briefly.
+An all-transistor signal-seeking car radio was produced by GM's Delco division, and was first available for the 1957 Eldorado Brougham models, which was standard equipment and used 13 transistors in its circuitry.

 The Eldorado Brougham received minor changes for 1958.
 The interior upper door panels were finished in leather instead of the metal finish used in 1957.
 New wheel covers also appeared.
 Forty-four trim combinations were available, along with 15 special monotone paint colors.